projectsbyif/openapis/pages/potential-new-apis.md

 Enabling people to subscribe to updates to policies through an API could give a better user experience than the familiar "our terms and conditions have been updated" letters in use today.

+* How do we begin encoding policies as data?

 ## API: Get anonymised bulk data

 The [air quality prototype](#) demonstrated that bulk data held by companies can provide public benefit, if used carefully.